Home » Posts tagged "CSJ" (Page 2)

 The Centre for Social Justice – Knife and gun crime

-A moving article from Philippa Stroud at the Centre for Social Justice, laying out the root causes of social breakdown and explaining the possibilities for reversal: Society will always have a criminal element – those for whom it doesn’t matter what you do, they will decide to be aggressive and violent.
-But the level that we have now and that is spilling over into every community and every school is being driven by something else.
-If you stop for long […]
+A moving article from Philippa Stroud at the Centre for Social Justice, laying out the root causes of social breakdown and explaining the possibilities for reversal: Society will always have a criminal element – those for whom it doesn’t matter what you do, they will decide to be aggressive and […]

 CSJ — “Locked Up Potential”

-From the preface to “Locked Up Potential”, another first-class report from the Centre For Social Justice.: Even when someone is sent to prison, the government fails in its mission to reduce crime because of the spectacular failure of prisons to rehabilitate offenders – work that should be the heartbeat of the system.
-That over two thirds of prisoners leave prison and return to a life of crime, only to find themselves back behind bars within two years, is unacceptable.
-Any business model […]
+From the preface to “Locked Up Potential”, another first-class report from the Centre For Social Justice.: Even when someone is sent to prison, the government fails in its mission to reduce crime because of the spectacular failure of prisons to rehabilitate offenders – work that should be the heartbeat of the […]

 The case for early intervention

 The more I learn about our broken society, the more heartbreaking the situation appears.
 We are not self-reliant pioneers conquering a new continent: we are the heirs to generations of ineffective government intervention.
-We have broken our society and the problem is growing: [T]he size of the dysfunctional base in society is unacceptable and expanding, despite concerted and genuine efforts at local and national government level to reduce the numbers of those facing severe disadvantage.
-There is evidence that people […]
+We have broken our society and the problem is growing: [T]he size of the dysfunctional base in […]

 Labour’s Debt Crisis Campaign